Hey beautiful followers,

 After all: I’m supposed to be her.

-You’ve just finished an incredible book- or movie.
+You’ve just finished an incredible story.
 The page goes blank; the screen fades to credits.
 A paralyzing surge of awe rushes through your mind.
 What now?
 Post a gushing Facebook or Twitter review?
 Stalk the actors and authors?
 Buy three special edition copies and read them again, and again?

 If you’re anything like me, your passion for a story is equal joy and frustration.
 There are so few ways, it seems, to celebrate how much a phenomenal story means to you.
 So what to do when mementos and fan fiction aren’t enough?

-I tried to answer that question this very week, when I got on a plane to New Orleans to try a week living as Tiana from Disney’s The Princess and the Frog: a wonderful film that makes my heart sing.
+I tried to answer that question this very week, when I got on a plane to New Orleans to try a week living as Tiana from Disney’s The Princess and the Frog, a film that makes my heart sing.

 Posted in Reading